biern/hass-light_presets/README.md

  - Define multiple presets containing mulitple lights.
  - Presets can be easily modified from other automations.
 Eg. changing light preset based on time of the day is straightforward.
  - Presets are defined in `input_select` so they can be easily changed using default hass UI.
+ - Turn on / off all lights defined in the preset.

 # Setup